 Overview and Philosophy:

 All fellows in the Division of Pulmonary, Allergy, and Critical Care Medicine are expected to be involved in mentored projects and scholarly pursuits during their training.
-Regardless of a fellow's career plans, participation in those activities is viewed as an essential part of your education by both our institution and the ACGME.
-Fellows must complete the mentored project requirements to be eligible to sit for ABIM examinations and to graduate.
+Regardless of a fellow's career plans, participation in those activities an essential part of your education.
+Fellows must complete mentored project requirements to be eligible to sit for ABIM examinations and to graduate.

 Division faculty members are involved in a wide variety of research programs, both basic and clinical.
 Many of these projects involve close collaboration between the Division of Pulmonary, Allergy and Critical Care Medicine and other clinical and basic science departments on campus and/or at other academic institutions throughout the Nation.